 But for our Pro-DIY system that is security and privacy-focused, we need to go further.
 We need to be able to defend our network from hackers and botnets.
 For this we need a strong and powerful hardware firewall.

 We need to be able to isolate security cameras so that they cannot ‘dial home’ or leak data outside our network.
-Any device in our network we do not trust (like a Chinese security camera) shouldn’t be able to access sensitive personal devices like laptops and mobile phones of its own volition.
+Any device in our network we do not trust (like most Chinese security cameras) shouldn’t be able to access sensitive personal devices like laptops and mobile phones of its own volition.
 For this we need the ability to create Virtual LAN (VLAN) networks.

 Every consumer Wi-Fi router has a built-in firewall that offers basic protection.
 But they are often not very customizable.
 For example, in most cases you can’t create your own firewall rules.
 And most of them cannot create VLANs.
-So after dabbling with overpriced ‘prosumer’ ASUS router for some time, I switched to enterprise standard networking gear.
+So after dabbling with overpriced ‘prosumer’ ASUS router for some time and failing to get what I need, I switched to enterprise standard networking gear.
 I went with Ubiquiti’s Unifi range.

 We have a large home and getting reliable Wi-Fi throughout has been an issue.
 I had realized we needed multiple Wi-Fi access points.
 But the house is already wired for gigabit Ethernet.
 So this was another reason to skip the consumer-grade mesh networks and just go with a reliable established enterprise brand.